 What does the removal of the x-waiver mean for pharmacies?

 It means pharmacy staff can fill buprenorphine prescriptions using the prescribing authority's DEA number.
 The prescriber does not need the DATA 2000 waiver for pharmacists to dispense buprenorphine.
-The caveat is that the depending on the pharmacy, the dispensing software may still require the x-waiver information in order proceed.
+The caveat is that depending on the pharmacy, the dispensing software may still require the x-waiver information to proceed.

 The Maryland Addiction Consultation Service is administered by the University of Maryland School of Medicine and funded by the Maryland Department of Health, Behavioral Health Administration.